 |---|---|---|

-Specificity | Names the domain (Logger, SDK, container runtime) and some actions (adding logs, debugging, constructor-injection pattern, child loggers, env-var configuration, test mocking), but the actions are more like topic areas than concrete verbs describing what the skill does.
-It doesn't list specific concrete actions like 'create child loggers' or 'configure log levels via environment variables'. | 2 / 3 |
+Specificity | Names the domain (Logger, SDK, container runtime) and some actions (constructor-injection pattern, child loggers, env-var configuration, test mocking), but these are more like topics covered rather than concrete actions the skill performs.
+It doesn't list specific operations like 'create child loggers' or 'configure log levels via environment variables'. | 2 / 3 |

-Completeness | Explicitly answers both 'what' (covers constructor-injection pattern, child loggers, env-var configuration, and test mocking) and 'when' ('Use when adding logs, debugging, or working with the Logger across the SDK and container runtime').
+Completeness | Explicitly answers both 'what' (covers constructor-injection pattern, child loggers, env-var configuration, and test mocking) and 'when' (Use when adding logs, debugging, or working with the Logger across the SDK and container runtime).
 The 'Use when...' clause is present and clear. | 3 / 3 |

-Trigger Term Quality | Includes strong natural trigger terms users would say: 'logs', 'debugging', 'Logger', 'child loggers', 'env-var configuration', 'test mocking', 'constructor-injection'.
-These cover the common ways a developer would phrase requests related to logging in an SDK/container context. | 3 / 3 |
+Trigger Term Quality | Includes strong natural trigger terms: 'logs', 'debugging', 'Logger', 'child loggers', 'env-var configuration', 'test mocking', 'constructor-injection'.
+These are terms a developer would naturally use when seeking help with logging in an SDK context. | 3 / 3 |

 Distinctiveness Conflict Risk | Clearly scoped to Logger functionality within a specific SDK and container runtime context.
-The combination of logging, constructor-injection, child loggers, and env-var configuration creates a distinct niche that is unlikely to conflict with other skills. | 3 / 3 |
+The combination of logging, constructor-injection, child loggers, and env-var configuration creates a distinct niche unlikely to conflict with other skills. | 3 / 3 |

 Total | 11 / 12 Passed |